fac21/MariyaPeychinova-timer/README.md

 # MariyaPeychinova-timer
 ## Pomodoro timer mini-project from Workshop4 of FAC21 precourse

-I started with creatind a new private repository for my project within the FAC21 organisation on [GitHub](https://github.com/fac21/MariyaPeychinova-timer) and including a README.md.
+I started with creating a new private repository for my project within the FAC21 organisation on [GitHub](https://github.com/fac21/MariyaPeychinova-timer) and including a README.md.

 Then, I cloned the repo in the Workshops directory on my device, using the link provided and pasting it in my terminal.

-Using the terminal, in the MariyaPeychinova-timer directori I created new directories and new files for the HTML, CSS and Javascript.
+Using the terminal, in the MariyaPeychinova-timer directory I created new directories and new files for the HTML, CSS and Javascript.

-Starting with the html file, I created the main HTML page structure, including all nesesery meta and semantic tags I decided my prject needed.
-Then, started to add one by one the fitures of my page and styling them.
+Starting with the html file, I created the main HTML page structure, including all necessary meta and semantic tags I decided my project needed.
+Then, started to add one by one the features of my page and styling them.

 So I got up to this: ![this](images/Screenshot.png) And now what?
 I have no idea.
-- First step - done: finaly managed to create a function, witch executes on click of the START button.
+- First step - done: finally managed to create a function, witch executes on click of the START button.
 The final countdown began!

 What I did:
-1. Defined variables timer, startButton and cancelButton and asined to them the selected elements from the HTML file.
+1. Defined variables timer, startButton and cancelButton and assigned to them the selected elements from the HTML file.
 ```javascript
 const timer = document.querySelector('.timer');
 const startButton = document.querySelector('.start-button');
 const cancelButton = document.querySelector('.cancel-button');
 ```
-2. Added an EventListener to the startButton to triger on 'click' event, using an arrow function to define the inline function.
+2. Added an EventListener to the startButton to trigger on 'click' event, using an arrow function to define the inline function.
 ```javascript
 startButton.addEventListener('click', () => {
 })
 ```
-3. I created a setInterval function in the eventListener to make the timer counts down from 25 and used a template literal to assine the changes in its innerHTML.
+3. I created a setInterval function in the eventListener to make the timer counts down from 25 and used a template literal to assign the changes in its innerHTML.
 I had to define variables for the startingMinutes and the workingTime, as I had to decrease it (workingTime--) in the function.
-Also defined variables for the minutes and the seconds assining to them their values.
+Also defined variables for the minutes and the seconds assigning to them their values.

 ```javascript
 setInterval(() => {